 Our aim is for you to master the economic concepts we teach in class.
-While using generative AI tools like ChatGPT are allowed, the answers that you obtain will be incorrect in some (or perhaps many) cases.
-Since an important skill in the workplace is likely to be effective use of AI, you may use it on your case assignments, but are responsible for any mistakes it produces.
 Note that material from previous offerings of ManEc should not be used or referenced, except as distributed by the faculty.
-Using such material is a violation of the Honor Code.
+Using such material, including by feeding it into AI platforms, is a violation of the Honor Code.